Rene-Sackers/StormworksLuaExtract/README.md

 As of v0.0.3, any changes you make in the editor are also reflected to the local .lua files.
 This includes adding, deleting and modifying Lua scripts.

+## Thanks

+Thanks to [Mathias Bynens](https://github.com/mathiasbynens) for his [Lua minifier](https://github.com/mathiasbynens/mothereff.in/tree/master/lua-minifier), couldn't have done the minification without it.

 [![Build Status](https://travis-ci.com/Rene-Sackers/StormworksLuaExtract.svg?branch=master)](https://travis-ci.com/Rene-Sackers/StormworksLuaExtract)